youssinko/MERN-new-project/README.md

 added utilities.js to grab error message from back end to front end (page not found)

-added store.js where usecontect and usereducers where imported to change the state of "add to cart". function storeProvider was added to index.js as well
+added store.js where usecontext and usereducers where imported to change the state of "add to cart". function storeProvider was added to index.js as well

+created cartScreen.js that contains items, thumbnail , plus sign , minus sign and navigate back to shopping if no items in cart.

+in productScreen.js product.js and app.js add functions that allow to add quantity of an items in shopping cart